Jopson engine

 Another Forgotten British Pioneer – the Jopson Engine

 In a separate article to be found on this website, I’ve summarized the story of perhaps Britain’s earliest successful exponent of power aeromodelling, the English automotive engineer and keen model enthusiast David Stanger (b.
 1871).
-In the present article, I’ll set out what is known about the work of a near-contemporary of Stanger, W. G. Jopson.
+In the present article, I’ll set out what is known about the work of a contemporary of Stanger, W. G. Jopson.
 The available information about the activities of this individual is somewhat scanty, but enough is available to at least present the main outline.

 Background

 When considering Stanger’s first powerplant, it’s important for context to relate the date of its design to other aeronautical events of the period.
-That engine was designed only eighteen months after the Wright brothers achieved the world’s first controlled flight by a manned aircraft, and four years before Bleriot flew across the Channel.
+That engine was designed only eighteen months after the Wright brothers achieved the world’s first controlled flight by a manned engine-powered aircraft, and four years before Louis Bleriot flew across the Channel.
 It is an often under-appreciated fact that the development of powered model aircraft lagged only a few years behind the emergence of full-sized powered aviation.
 Today’s power modellers are participating in a hobby that is almost as old as aviation itself!

-Stanger’s V-4 engine was clearly a practical and dependable performer, being used to make a number of well-publicized demonstration flights beginning in 1908.
-His model was an 8½ foot (102 in.) wingspan biplane which was capable of taking off from smooth ground without catapult assistance.
+Stanger’s V-4 engine was clearly a practical and dependable performer, being used to make a number of well-publicized demonstration flights beginning in March 1908.
+His model was an 8½ ft.
+(102 in.) wingspan biplane which was capable of taking off from smooth ground without catapult assistance.
 He thus became the first person in England to achieve photographically-confirmed open-air free flights with an I/C engine-powered model aircraft.

 The V-4’s evident success soon led Stanger to construct a second variant.
-This was a V-twin weighing 2.6 pounds (42 oz), less than half the weight of his first design.
+This was a V-twin weighing 2.6 lbs.(42 oz), less than half the weight of his first design.
 This should come as no surprise, as it was in effect one-half of the V-4, having a displacement of 60 cc.
 Stanger used this engine in 1914 to establish the first-ever officially-recognized British duration record for a powered model aircraft – a stunning 51 seconds OOS (the aircraft was subsequently recovered from its eventual landing spot outside the flying area!).
 His model on this occasion was a canard biplane having a wingspan of 7 feet (84 in.).
-With Stanger’s new far lighter V-twin aboard, the aircraft weighed in at 10¾ pounds ready to fly.
+With Stanger’s new far lighter V-twin aboard, the aircraft weighed in at 10¾ lbs. ready to fly.
 The V-twin engine reportedly drove the 22 in. dia. x 18 in. pitch prop at 2,000 RPM.

 But this is to get ahead of our story!
 Time now to leave David Stanger basking in the afterglow of his successes while facing the onset of WW1 and return to our main subject – the almost parallel efforts of W. G. Jopson.